 Students who enroll in this course continue to develop their communication skills in listening, reading, writing and speaking by acquiring and using modern vocabulary.
 In this beginning level course, new grammatical concepts continue to focus on basic communication.
 Students participate in structured and guided exercises, both oral and written, to practice new vocabulary and grammatical concepts.
 Assessments, both daily and long-term, are designed to strengthen and improve language skills.
 A variety of assessments may include written and oral quizzes and tests, conversations, presentations and projects focusing on unit themes.
 Students are expected to use level-appropriate language to communicate.

-Students who enroll in this course begin to apply their skills in listening, speaking, reading, and writing while developing cultural sensitivity to the everyday activities of Spain and Mexico.
+Students who enroll in this course begin to apply their skills in listening, speaking, reading, and writing while developing cultural sensitivity to the everyday activities of Spanish-speaking countries.
 Students improve their skills through individual, pair or group activities, conversations, presentations, and guided writing activities, to communicate in authentic, real-life situations.
 A variety of cultural materials supplement the curriculum.
-Assessments focus on listening and speaking skills, daily class participation and interaction with peers and the teacher, written and oral presentations, tests, quizzes and project (s).
-The focus of this course is international travel.
-Part of the final assessment will include a variety of tasks completed at the end of each unit culminating in an oral presentation of the project.
-Reading selections include Historietas en español, and Susana y Javier en España.
+Assessments focus on listening, speaking, reading, and writing skills.

 Spanish is the primary language of instruction in this course.
 Discussions, note taking, writing samples, and extemporaneous conversations in Spanish are requirements.
 Students expand their vocabulary, participate in authentic oral/aural situations, and practice advanced grammatical concepts.
 Students read a variety of literature, which may include poetry, short stories, biographies, and legends.
 Listening comprehension activities, oral presentations, and writing assignments are some of the criteria used to assess a student’s progress.
 Effective communication is the major goal of this course.
 Reading Selections include Leyendas Norteamericanas and Lazarillo de Tormes.